 James Hagan of Oldham, England, came to California as a sailor aboard ship and settled in Centerville, where he became a tinsmith.
 James married Sarah Letitia Goforth from Toronto, Canada, who came with her family to California and settled in San Lorenzo.

-In the early 1880’s a serious epidemic broke out and James made hand soldered zinc boxes, or caskets, that could be sealed for those who had died of this disease.
+In the early 1880s, a serious epidemic broke out and James made hand-soldered zinc boxes, or caskets, that could be sealed for those who had died of this disease.
 He was advised and decided to become an undertaker and moved to San Francisco.
 This was about 1885.
-The first official record in the San Francisco Directory (circa 1889):
+The first official record in the San Francisco Directory appeared around 1889:

 James and Joseph Hagan, George W. Schofield